-The LIFEPAK 20e defibrillator/monitor uses QUIK-COMBO® pacing/defibrillation/ECG electrodes for ECG monitoring and patient therapy.
-The therapy cable connects the QUIK-COMBO to the defibrillator.
-For more information about QUIK-COMBO electrodes, refer to Section 3 of these operating instructions.
+The LIFEPAK 20e defibrillator/monitor uses QUIK-COMBO® pacing/defibrillation/ECG electrodes or FAST-PATCH® disposable defibrillation/ECG electrodes for ECG monitoring and patient therapy.
+The therapy cable connects the QUIK-COMBO or FAST-PATCH electrodes to the defibrillator.
+For more information about QUIK-COMBO or FAST-PATCH electrodes, refer to Section 3 of these operating instructions.